adobe/phased-testing/README.md

 ![The Standard Process](diagrams/PhasedDiagrams-Normal-Migration.png)

-What we discovered was that an migration will affect users depending at what stage of a workflow process they are.
+What we discovered was that a migration will affect users depending at what stage of a workflow process they are.

 ![The Real Processes](diagrams/PhasedDiagrams-HL-Change-Scenarios.png)